eliseokeefe/landfall-tracker/README.md

 2. Ensure hurdat2.txt is present in repository.
 If not, please use NOAA Best Track Data (HURDAT2) online data or contact me to fix this error.
 3. In terminal, run parser.py for updated results
 4. In terminal, run python -m http.server 8000
-5. In broswer, go to http://localhost:8000/interface.html
+5. In browser, go to http://localhost:8000/interface.html